The other night, I got a strange phone call. The number had my same area code, and a lot of other digits that were similar to my phone number.

 Think you’re getting more robocalls than you used to?
 That’s because you are.
 According to the Federal Communications Commission, spam robocalls have been on the rise over the last few years.
 From 2017 to 2018, the amount of robocalls increased by a whopping 58.6%.

 Scammers want to lure you into revealing private information.
 They do this by scaring you into going along with their schemes.
-Robocalls prey on common anxieties and desires among Americans, like health insurance, student loans, Social Security, tax errors, interest rate scams and get-rich-quick schemes.
+Robocalls prey on common anxieties and desires among Americans, like health insurance, COVID-19, student loans, Social Security, tax errors, interest rate scams and get-rich-quick schemes.
 Robocalls are one of the main ways that telemarketing scammers prey on their victims.
 They are depending on you being naïve and unaware of their tricks.

-How Do I Avoid Them?
+How Do I Avoid Scams Targeting Seniors?

 Caller ID can be helpful when you’re trying to avoid phone scams targeting seniors.
 Be wary of unknown numbers.
 Not every unfamiliar number is dangerous, but there are some red flags you should be looking out for.
 Exercise caution when the number is unfamiliar to you or is simply marked “unknown.”